 Monday, February 14th, 2022

 Many CIOs and CISOs are faced with challenges when it comes to communicating their cybersecurity strategy to board members and making them aware of critical risks to the organization.
 In today’s world where threats are constant, more risks mean more budget needs.
-In order to justify the desired cybersecurity expense, you must clearly present the risks, the plan you will implement to protect the company’s assets, and the rationale behind the cost.
+To justify the desired cybersecurity expense, you must clearly present the risks.
+The plan you will implement to protect the company’s assets, and the rationale behind the cost is also important.

 You must demonstrate you and your security team’s competency in the most effective manner that is going to translate well and leave your board with no questions.
 However, delivering your content, figures and metrics into a form that translates well to the board can be quite challenging.

 Here are our tips for success that you can follow when talking to your board and ensuring your information is translating in the most effective manner:

 1. Lead with Resilience and overcome your Fear

 Managing your fear and expectations is the first aspect you must overcome when presenting to your board.
 It is vital that you prepare and feel ready for any questions you may get asked.
 Practice makes perfect in this area.
 Keep your board focused on the main points you are trying to get across.
 Step out of your everyday mindset of running your SecOps and IT operations and get to where your board members are and think like they do.
 Aligning board priorities in advance shows strategic prioritization on business objectives and helps to ensure common understanding for all stakeholders.

 Just as security teams are focusing their efforts on detection, mitigation, and resilience, CISOs should encourage the board to look at how the organization is equipped to respond when the inevitable does occur – a major element in this is recovery.